survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 };
 ```

-Babel receives now the target you pass to webpack allowing to fix the behavior.
+Now Babel will receive the same `env` as webpack allowing you to fix the behavior.

 {pagebreak}